Aliases for NOV Gene

 NOV (Nephroblastoma Overexpressed) is a Protein Coding gene.
-Diseases associated with NOV include wilms tumor susceptibility-5.
-Among its related pathways are Adhesion and Signaling in Gap Junctions.
-GO annotations related to this gene include growth factor activity and integrin binding.
-An important paralog of this gene is WISP3.
+Diseases associated with NOV include Wilms Tumor 5 and Rhabdomyosarcoma.
+Among its related pathways are Notch signaling pathway (KEGG) and Adhesion.
+Gene Ontology (GO) annotations related to this gene include growth factor activity and integrin binding.
+An important paralog of this gene is CTGF.

 UniProtKB/Swiss-Prot for NOV Gene